Traditional Confession Vs. Modern 'Reconciliation'

 11. Confession under the new approach seems to focus a great deal on our

-efforts, yet it would seem better to instruct us to ask God in prayer
+efforts, yet it would seem better to instruct us to ask

 for graces to overcome sins rather than simply apply our own efforts for